Japan Socialist Party: Foundation

 Suehiro Nishio and Tetsu Katayama were among the founders of the Japan Socialist Party and held leadership positions within it.
 Katayama served as Prime Minister of Japan from 1947 to 1948.
 Nishio broke away from the party in 1960, and formed the Democratic Socialist Party.

 The two major left-wing political parties in Japan in the 1930s were the Labour-Farmer Masses Party and Social Democratic Party.
 They merged into the Shakai Taishūtō in 1932, and were the third-largest party in the after the 1937 election.
 It was dissolved in 1940 due to the Imperial Rule Assistance Association.

 Suehiro Nishio started talking about creating a new socialist party with Chōzaburō Mizutani and Komakichi Matsuoka shortly after Emperor Hirohito's surrender broadcast.
 Thirteen former members of the National Diet announced their intention to form a new party on 5 September 1945.
 This organization was officially formed on November 2.
 It was given the Japanese name Nihon Shakai-tō (Socialist Party of Japan), but given the official English name of Social Democratic Party of Japan.
+At the founding congress the party adopted the short three-point 1945 platform (accompanied by a detailed set of General Policies).

 An inaugural committee of 25 members was formed.
 The founding convention was chaired by Tetsu Katayama and Nishio was elected General Secretary.
 Nishio, Mizutani, and other inaugural committee members were appointed to the party's executive committee.